9 Favorite Day Trips from Tokyo with Kids

 Enoshima

 Enoshima, a small island just over an hour by train from Tokyo, is known as a great escape from the bustle of city life, thanks to its beaches, food, shrines and attractions.
 In the summer, locals flock here for sand, sun and the chance to swim.
 Enoshima Shrine is a serene and welcoming attraction and the younger set might also enjoy the Enoshima Aquarium.
 Feeling adventurous?
-Try the local specialty of tiny baby sardines, called shirasu, at popular lunch spot Akimoto.
+A must-try local delicacy is shirasu, tiny baby sardines that can be enjoyed in various dishes.

 Nikko/Lake Chuezenji